10 Types of Bats in South Dakota

 Townsend’s big-eared bats feed primarily on moths but can also consume beetles and other aerial insects.

-They are most active between late Spring and early Fall at night, seeking food in woodland areas near water sources.
+They are most active at night between late Spring and early Fall, seeking food in woodland areas near water sources.

-During the day, they roost in caves, crevices, abandoned buildings, barns, or any available cavities.
+During the day, they roost in caves, crevices, abandoned buildings, barns, or cavities.

 Townsend’s big-eared bats play an important role in controlling local insect populations, helping to provide natural pest control for agricultural settings without the need for chemical pesticides.